 6. Cover Up An Old Tattoo

 The idea of a cover-up tattoo is helpful for some people.
-In simple words, some people want to get rid of a tattoo but want a new tattoo on the same skin area.
+In simple words, some people want to get rid of a tattoo but want a new one on the same skin area.
 Then, they can get a new tattoo on the previous tattoo.

 Meanwhile, there are two big advantages of getting a cover-up tattoo.
 First, you can get rid of an old tattoo design without tattoo removal.
-Second, you get a new tattoo without getting a tattooed new skin area.
+Second, you get a new tattoo without a tattooed new skin area.

 7. Tattoo Touch Up